xiedingbao/Nonlinear_Verification/README.md

-ScenarioNonlinear
+Nonlinear Verification
 =================

 Bounded Verification for General Nonlinear Hybrid Systems

-current: implement the unsat core extraction of polynomial constraints on top of z3
+pre: implement the unsat core extraction of polynomial constraints on top of z3

+current: quantifier-free encoding